iturdikulov/notes/research/Petzold-Code.md

 ---
-title: "Code: The hidden language of computer hardware and software"
 author:  Charles Petzold
 date: 2000
-dateAdded: 2022-12-18
-citekey: CharlesPetzoldCodeHiddenLanguage2000
 tags:
   - research
   - inbox
-draft: true
 sr-due: 2023-11-05
 sr-interval: 172
 sr-ease: 230
+directory: ~/Computer/science/Petzold-Code
 ---

+# Code: The hidden language of computer hardware and software

 What do flashlights, the British invasion, black cats, and seesaws have to do with computers?
 In CODE, they show us the ingenious ways we manipulate language